Your emotions are your profound compass in life. And emotional triggers could well be hiding behind your IBS.

 I identified my IBS triggers, then the roots behind those triggers, then released the emotions and the associated negative energy.
 I learnt various techniques to release these, and was blown away by the result.
 No more IBS.

 I found that IBS had been a warning signal all along, my body trying to get my attention.

 Value of your feelings and starting to pay attention to them.
-So you can notice the parts of your lives that you live in accordance to who you truly are – and the parts where you aren’t.
+So you can notice the parts of your lives where you live in accordance to who you truly are – and the parts where you don’t.